marcinbudny/applicationinsights-owinextensions/README.md

 }
 ```

-**Note:** If you are using `Microsoft.Owin.Security.*` middlewares, you need to restore the Operation Id context one step after the authentication middleware - otherwise the Operation Id context will be lost (*TODO: figure out why*).
+**Note:** If you are using `Microsoft.Owin.Security.*` middlewares, you need to restore the Operation Id context one step after the authentication middleware - otherwise the Operation Id context will be lost.
+This problem is most probably related to the security middleware taking advantage of the old System.Web pipeline integration and setting the stage markers.
+The problem will probably surface also with other middlewares using the stage markers.

 ```csharp
 // ...